songminhak/songminhak.github.io/content/publication/ahn2023linear/index.md

 ---
-title: "Linear attention is (maybe) all you need (to understand transformer optimization)"
+title: "Linear attention is (maybe) all you need (to understand Transformer optimization)"
 authors:
 - Kwangjun Ahn
 - Xiang Cheng